zero-radiance/zero-radiance.github.io/_source_/content/surface-gradient.md

 In our notation, we will always use \\(\lbrace u,v \rbrace\\) for unique values and \\(\lbrace s,t \rbrace\\) for scaled-translated ones.
 Note that we don't care about a particular surface parametrization: we can use UV-mapping, planar mapping, or something else entirely.

-Armed with the surface parametrization, we can compute the tangent and the bitangent at the surface point:
+Armed with the surface parametrization, we can compute two tangent vectors at the surface point:

 $$ \tag{3} T(u,v) = \frac{\partial S}{\partial u}, \quad B(u,v) = \frac{\partial S}{\partial v}. $$

-These two vectors span the tangent plane, and are typically neither mutually orthogonal nor of unit length.
+These two vectors span the [tangent plane](http://web.mit.edu/hyperbook/Patrikalakis-Maekawa-Cho/node27.html), and are typically neither mutually orthogonal nor of unit length.
 It's important to remember that they are dependent on the surface parametrization.
+You may be used to calling them ["the tangent" and "the bitangent"](http://www.terathon.com/code/tangent.html), when, strictly speaking, the tangent plane contains infinitely many unique tangent vectors, and the term [bitangent](https://en.wikipedia.org/wiki/Bitangent) is only defined for curves.

-We can use them to compute the geometric normal of the surface.
+We can use these two tangent vectors to compute the geometric normal of the surface.
 To make the normal independent from the surface parametrization, it should be normalized:

 $$ \tag{4} N(u,v) = \frac{T \times B}{\Vert T \times B \Vert}. $$